-Your baby’s nutritional needs differ from adults.
-Learn what pediatricians and dietitians recommend as first foods.
-Discover 80 whole food ingredients organized by weaning stages and 4 essential food groups.
+Your baby’s nutritional needs will differ from that of adults.
+Learn what pediatricians and dietitians are recommending as the first foods to try.
+Discover 100+ whole food ingredients organized by weaning stage and the essential food groups.
 Also input and use your own food ingredients.
 Don’t miss out feeding tips for your baby’s development from AAP, FDA, CPS, NHS, and Dietitians of Canada.

 Design Colorful Meal Plans

-Design baby meal plans with colorful food icons.
-Intuitively mix new foods with the ones that has been tried.
-Make sure covering 4 essential food groups to reduce any chance of nutritional deficiencies.
+Design baby’s meal plans with the use of colorful icons.
+Intuitively mix new foods with ones that have already been tried.
+Keep track of the essential food groups to reduce any chance of nutritional deficiencies.
 See which meals your baby liked or refused in order to figure out his or her preferences!

 “This app makes it so easy to keep track of what foods we’ve introduced to our baby!
-It’s also great to see that they use research from the AAP, FDA, etc. Also, the cute graphics are a plus :)”Amy Kenney
+It’s also great to see that they use research from the AAP, FDA, etc. Also, the cute graphics are a plus :)”A Google User

 Baby Food Sciences + Monthly Feeding Tips + Baby Nutrition